Orbital Hall effect in spin-3/2 hole-doped semiconductors and its implications for orbitronics: Results and Discussion

+The orbital Hall conductivity based on the analytical calculation is plotted in Fig. \ref{Fig:OHE_Ge}, the figure shows all the orbital Hall conductivity components for Ge.
+We find the the orbital Hall conductivity to be of the same order of magnitude to the spin Hall effect in Pt and the orbital Hall effect in light metals \cite{ma2024spin,IOHE-Metal-PRB-2018-Hyun-Woo}.
+Moreover, as shown in Fig.~\ref{Fig:OHE_Ge}, the quantum corrections $\Delta\sigma_{1,2}$ are the dominant contributions to the orbital Hall conductivity.
+The dominance of the quantum correction is consistent with our previous results in Refs.~\onlinecite{liu2025quantumOHE, cullen2025giant}, and highlights the importance of including these corrections when calculating the orbital current.

-We have plotted the spin conductivity vs the Fermi energy in Fig. \ref{Fig:SHE_Ge}, as shown in the figure we find the spin conductivity to be 4 orders of magnitude smaller than the orbital conductivity.
-Furthermore, we find the spin and orbital conductivities to have the same sign, this differs from the ab-initio calculation of Ref.~\onlinecite{IOHE-XIV-PRB-2021-Hyun-Woo}.
+We have plotted the spin Hall conductivity vs the Fermi energy in Fig. \ref{Fig:SHE}, as shown in the figure we find the spin Hall conductivity to be 2-3 orders of magnitude smaller than the orbital Hall conductivity.
+We have excluded Si from Fig. \ref{Fig:SHE} due to the inapplicability of the spherical approximation to this material.
+We find the spin and orbital conductivities to have the same sign in both Ge, Si and GaAs, while in InAs and InSb their signs are opposite.
+The spin and orbital conductivities having the same sign in Ge and Si differs from the ab-initio calculation of Ref.~\onlinecite{IOHE-XIV-PRB-2021-Hyun-Woo}.
 At the moment, however, our results and the results of Ref.~\onlinecite{IOHE-XIV-PRB-2021-Hyun-Woo} cannot be compared directly, since Ref.~\onlinecite{IOHE-XIV-PRB-2021-Hyun-Woo} introduced the OAM from the perspective of atomic orbitals, which is somewhat different from the way it is determined in the modern theory.
 Furthermore, for completeness we indicate that Ref.~\onlinecite{IOHE-XIV-PRB-2021-Hyun-Woo} focussed on the conventional spin current, which can have opposite sign to the proper spin current\cite{ma2024spin}.
 However, the conventional and proper spin currents typically yield results that are close in magnitude.